 3. Pack Food & Drinks

 Pack or purchase a special hanami bento, drinks, and cherry blossom snacks like wagashi!
-Don’t forget to bring cups and plates (it’s 2020, go for reusable ones).
-A thermos of soup or Japanese tea is perfect to pass around in the evening when it starts getting a little chilly.
-For a full list of hanami foods and drinks, read What to Eat at Hanami.
+Don’t forget to bring cups and plates (and go for reusable ones, if possible).
+A thermos of soup or Japanese tea is perfect to pass around in the evening when it starts getting chilly.

 4. Bring Games

-After you’ve taken enough sakura selfies, put down your smartphone (we know, we struggle with this, too).
+After you’ve taken enough sakura selfies, put down your smartphone (we know, we struggle with this, too) and enjoy some low-tech recreational activities.
 Bring a frisbee, ball, or deck of cards.
 Challenge your friends to kendama, the traditional Japanese “sword and ball” game.
 Or, if you’ve scored a particularly flat patch of ground or a bench, play daruma otoshi, a game composed of stacked wooden blocks, similar to Jenga.

 5. Remember to Clean Up